 Baños del Inca

 The small town of Baños del Inca is just about a 15-minute ride from the center of Cajamarca.
 Here, you can treat yourself to a day of relaxation.
 This city is known for its hot springs and thermal baths.
 Seriously, it’s everywhere.
-My own hostel even had a swimming pool-swized thermal bath which was amazing to come home to every night.
+My hostel, Tetem Backpackers, even had a swimming pool-swized thermal bath which was amazing to come home to every night.
 Right on the Plaza de Armas, you can visit the hot baths tourist complex where you’ve got everything from gardens to saunas to hot tubs to massages.
 Treat yo’self.